 The product name (name) is 5 characters long (ASCII). hwrev is the hardware revision, and fwrev the firmware revision.
 Together they are the product revision (hwrev.fwrev).

-The serial is the serial number of the microSD card, it is a 32bit field that should be read as unsigned integer.
+The serial is the serial number of the microSD card, it is a 32bit field that reads as an unsigned integer.

 The mdt (Manufacturing Date) indicates when the card was manufactured – year and month.

 Stable man/oem combinations of a brand indicate a well-controlled and consistent supply chain.
 For example, SanDisk has the following combination for all entries in the eLinux.org Wiki: man:0x000003 oem:0x5344.
-Other brands, such as Transcend, vary their suppliers, so consistent quality can no longer be guaranteed.
+Other brands, such as Transcend, vary their suppliers, so consistent quality isn’t a sure-thing.

 Avoid data corruption during operation

 The microSD card is the Raspberry Pi’s “hard drive”.
-With a normal Linux configuration, it is treated exactly the same way a hard drive would – both read and write accesses occur.
+With a normal Linux configuration, it works like a normal hard drive – both read and write accesses occur.
 Linux logs information to many log files, and among other things, updates file access times.
-Data is thus frequently changed and overwritten.
+Data thus frequently changes.
 This is something microSD cards were never designed for in the first place.